Keep the flavor but cut the calories for game day.

 6. Bake at 350 degrees.
 When chips are crisp on one side, flip them.
 Each side takes about 10 minutes; once cool, store in an airtight container.

-Stacey Kendrick, MS, is a health educator with almost 20 years of experience in wellness and population health.
-She spent much of her professional career at Vanderbilt’s Faculty/Staff Wellness Program and currently works in the Strategic Marketing Department at Vanderbilt.
-She is the mother to two grown-up, amazing daughters.
-In her free time she teaches healthy cooking classes, runs, gardens and enjoys backyard bonfires with her husband in her cozy country cottage.
+Stacey Kendrick, MS, is a health educator with more than 20 years of experience in wellness and population health.
+She spent much of her career at Vanderbilt’s Faculty/Staff Wellness Program and in Strategic Marketing at VUMC.
+She is mother to two adult daughters.
+In her free time, she teaches healthy cooking classes, runs, gardens and enjoys backyard bonfires.